JettsonDURABLE RUNTIME FOR PRODUCTION AI AGENTS

 THE PROBLEM

-A stateless sandbox looks brilliant — until real traffic shows up.
-The host restarts mid-task, the box is wiped, and the agent loses its place.
-It re-runs expensive steps it already finished, or simply dies halfway through.
-What breaks long-running agents in production usually isn't the model.
-It's the infrastructure forgetting everything the moment something goes wrong.
+A stateless runtime is fine in a demo — until real traffic shows up.
+The host restarts mid-task, the workspace is wiped, and the agent loses its place: it re-runs expensive steps it already finished, or dies halfway through.
+What breaks long-running agents in production usually isn't the model — it's a runtime that forgets everything the moment something goes wrong.
+Building the persistence, sandboxing, retries, and recovery to fix that is months of infrastructure work most teams don't want to own.

 HOW IT WORKS